This page tells you about the chemotherapy drug epirubicin and its possible side effects. There is information about

 - Bruising more easily due to a drop in platelets – you may have nosebleeds, bleeding gums after brushing your teeth, or lots of tiny red spots or bruises on your arms or legs (known as petechia)

-- Feeling or being sick can be severe with epirubicin but is usually well controlled with anti sickness injections or tablets – if sickness happens, it usually starts a few hours after each treatment and lasts for about a day.
-Tell your doctor or nurse if your sickness is not controlled, as you may be able to have other anti sickness drugs that work better for you.
+- Feeling or being sick can be severe with epirubicin but is usually well controlled with anti sickness injections or tablets.
+If sickness happens, it usually starts a few hours after each treatment and lasts for about a day.
+Tell your doctor or nurse if your sickness is not controlled.
+You may be able to have other anti sickness medicines that work better for you.

 - Inflammation in the mouth and throat can happen about 2 to 3 days after each treatment – you may have reddening of the skin in your mouth, mouth ulcers, a burning feeling and bleeding.
 This is usually gone within 3 weeks of treatment ending